- Log in to PioneerWeb

 My professor says the grades were turned in two weeks ago.
 Why aren’t they posted yet?

-Grades cannot be posted until they are finalized.
-The Associate Dean, the Registrar and the professor may have to review the grades and adjustments several times before grades meet the required mean/median.
+Receiving grades from a faculty member is only the first step in the grading process; grades cannot be posted until they are finalized.
+The Associate Dean, the Registrar and the professor may have to review the grades and make adjustments several times before grades meet the required mean/median.
 The staff in the Office of the Registrar make grade processing a top priority during this period and posts grades as soon as they are finalized.
 Please note that Fall grades may be delayed if submitted prior to or during the University holidays.
 This allows Registrar’s Office staff time off during holiday closures.

 Why is there no “Highest Grade” listed for my class?

 Professors are encouraged but not required to indicate the highest grade for each class they teach.
-If a high grade is indicated, the student will be notified via email at the end of the grading period and will receive a Scholastic Excellence Award with a corresponding certificate.
-Scholastic Excellence Awards for graduation candidates are announced during the awards ceremony prior to commencement and printed in the commencement ceremony program.
+If a high grade is indicated, the student will be notified via email at the end of the grading period that they are recognized with the Scholastic Excellence Award.

 How do I check my score on an exam?

 The deans have requested that professors submit their graded exams to the Registrar’s Office, however, this is not mandatory.
 Some professors retain their exams.
-Exams that are available for review will be listed on the grading spreadsheet online which will be posted as grades are received.
-If the Registrar’s Office is storing your exams, you may review the exams in the office between 8:30 AM and 5:30 PM M-Th and 8:30 AM and 4:30 PM on F. The Registrar’s Office receives only the information provided by professors.
-Some exams may not include notations about grading or score information.
+Exams that are available for review will be listed on the Registrar website.

 Per the deans, curving information and grade distribution may not be released to students.
 If students have specific requests for information about individual scores, the Registrar’s Office may be able to receive approval to release that information.